BruskaTech/UnityEPL/Documentation/Architecture.rst

 These are the important structures within the code.

 =============
-InterfaceManager
+MainManager
 =============
-The InterfaceManager has two main jobs
+The MainManager has two main jobs

 #.
 Hold the objects for all EventLoops
 #.
 Allow other event loops to interact with unity objects/functions

 This is a bit monolithic, but is allows the objects to be held in one consistent object and allows for a clean interface with Unity.
-This also means the InterfaceManager is running on the main unity thread.
+This also means the MainManager is running on the main unity thread.

 =============
 Events/Tasks